87thstdev/pgvctrl/readme.rst

 **What are Fast Forwards?**\  Fast forwards are snapshots of the database structure at the time the snapshot was taken.

-**Notes:** 1.
+**Notes:**

+#.
 There can be only one per repository version!
-1.
+#.
+The table holding the repository information (repository_version) will be saved as an insert in the fast forward and snapshots.
+#.
 Currently, only the schema is saved with fast forwards.
-1. If there were database schema changes outside of pgvctrl, it will be captured in the fast forward.
-1. Fast forwards should only be applied to empty databases.
+#.
+If there were database schema changes outside of pgvctrl, it will be captured in the fast forward.
+#.
+Fast forwards should only be applied to empty databases.

 -setff: Set version fast forward
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^